reserve-protocol/protocol/docs/mev.md

 # MEV

-This document is intended to serve as a resource for MEV searchers and others looking to interact with the deployed protocol programatically.
+This document is intended to serve as a resource for MEV searchers and others looking to interact with the deployed protocol programmatically.

 ## Overview